 You are entitled to the student discount when you present a valid student ID card at the restaurant.
 The student restaurants on campuses are run by Uniresta and Juvenes.
 The basic student lunch costs 2,60 euros, but there are more expensive alternatives.

-Uniresta is a limited company owned by the students.
+Uniresta is a limited company owned by students.
 You can find menus in English on their webpage under the heading “Ruokalistat“.
-Select the rastaurant which menu you want to see and change the menu to english by clicking EN on the upper right corner.
+Select the restaurant which menu you want to see and change the menu to english by clicking EN on the upper right corner.